 Feb 20-21, 2019 | New Orleans, LA

-The Private Trust Company (PTC) has passed the test of time as a robust structure for achieving the multigenerational goals of wealth preservation, stewardship, and promoting flourishing families.
+The Private Trust Company (PTC) has passed the test of time as a robust structure for achieving the multigenerational goals of wealth preservation, stewardship, and long-term family governance.
 This program is essential for families forming or considering a PTC and insightful to family members and qualified trustees wanting to better understand their PTC structure.
 It brings together leading experts and executives to share their experience and insight about the PTC’s special role in the family enterprise.

 Attendees will learn the following fundamentals about forming a Private Trust Company (PTC):

 - The role of the PTC in supporting the family enterprise governance

 - What differentiates the structure from other trust and SEC Registration

 - Differences between a regulated and unregulated PTC structures

 - The leading states for PTC charters and their characteristics

 - Lessons learned from executives and experts

 NOTE: The Private Trust Company Fudamentals Workshop is open to family members, PTC board members, and family office and PTC executives.
 FOX also reserves limited seats for qualified prospective members who are developing, operating, or considering a PTC.
 Advisors from multi-family offices and professional service firms may be qualified to attend.
 All registrations subject to approval by FOX.